chetmurthy/sandbox-public/camlp5/qast.md

    `{it=....}` to patterns.

-It's all a bit of a tedious bother, when what we *want* is to just manipulate the hashconsed data-type as if it were normal type, and have the messy bits filled-in for us.
+It's all a bit of a tedious bother, when what we *want* is to just manipulate the hashconsed data-type as if it were the "normal" type, and have the messy bits filled-in for us.

 This post is about how to achieve that.

 # A plan for how to achieve reasonably transparent hash-consing

+Let's first map out the plan of attack:

 1. Suppose that we already have a syntax for writing expressions and patterns over our AST type, which is processed by a PPX rewriter